5/5 - (2 votes)

 Different types of meows include hunger meows, attention meows, pain or distress meows, and greeting meows.

-See also Why Is My Cat Drinking An Excessive Amount Of Water?
-Causes And Concerns
+See also Why Is My Cat Sneezing?
+Common Causes And Treatment Options

 Hunger meows